PUBLICATIONS ON HIGH SCHOOL & COLLEGE MODELING INSTRUCTION

 * Adrian Boyarsky, Russell Bray, & Mark Henrion (2009).
 Teaching Math Concepts Within a Science Context.
 Action research report, Department of Physics, Arizona State University, Tempe, AZ. http://modeling.asu.edu/Projects-Resources.html

-* Timothy Burgess’ research reports in 2012 and 2013 on McGill-Toolen Catholic High School’s 9th grade physics using Modeling Instruction, at
+* Timothy Burgess’ research reports in 2012 to 2014 on McGill-Toolen Catholic High School’s 9th grade physics using Modeling Instruction, at

-Especially this one: MTACT12.pdf Higher ACT Scores as Physics First Implemented
+Especially those in 2012 and later, including: MTACT12.pdf Higher ACT Scores as Physics First Implemented

 * Gonzalez, E. (2000).
 TIMSS Physics Achievement Comparison Study, TIMSS International Study Center, Boston College.
 Available at http://modeling.asu.edu/Evaluations/ TIMSS_NSFphysicsStudy99.pdf.